 - 1. Loosen the set screw (key 58) in the cap (key 4) so that the cap can be unscrewed from the terminal box. - 2.
 After removing the cap (key 4), note the location of field wiring connections and disconnect the field wiring from the terminal box. - 3.
 Separate the module base from the housing by performing the Removing the Module Base procedure. - 4.
-Disconnect the terminal box wiring connector from the PWB assembly (key 50). - 5.
 Remove the screw (key 72).
-Pull the terminal box assembly straight out of the housing.
+Pull the terminal box assembly straight out of the housing. - 5.
+Remove two wire retainers (key 44), internal and external to the terminal box.